Welcome to the Lackawanna Trail Park

 Once you have taken the train to the end of track you may continue on foot ahead on the trail for about another two miles to “McKoon’s crossing”.

-The round trip for the short ride is about 30 minutes.
+The round trip on the adventure train is a one-hour experience.
+We offer a narrated train ride where the train crew will tell you about the wildlife, sights and history of the railroad.
 If you wish to venture on foot along the tracks where the train is running be sure to give way to the passing trains.
 Do not stand on bridge decks when a train is passing.
 When travelling on foot along the trail be sure to use adequate caution when traversing the trail.
 You may encounter slippery or potentially dangerous conditions so be sure to keep youngsters aware of the dangers out on the railroad!

 Tickets are required to visit our park.
 We use the proceeds of your ticket sales to build our railway and enhance the experience of walking or riding along.